 The Rise of Influencer Marketing

 Fundamentally, an influencer is someone with a level of knowledge, expertise or social following that enables them to, well, influence other people's decisions.
-That premise has existed for a long time, but the internet and social media gave rise to a new capability for companies of targeting specific audiences with more precision than a television or radio commercial.
+That premise has existed for a long time, but the internet and social media gave rise to a new capability for companies to target specific audiences with more precision than a television or radio commercial.
 As a result, niche, direct-to-consumer businesses offering specific products, and online influencers to peddle those products, have bloomed.

 Before the pandemic set in, Influencer Marketing Hub, a research firm, reported influencer marketing was expected to grow to a $9.7 billion business in 2020, nearly a 50% increase from 2019.
 More recent evidence suggests that companies are still piling in, even faster than predicted.